bkoelman/ResharperCodeContractNullability/README.md

     * Name: **MyGet**, Source: **http://www.myget.org/F/resharpercodecontractnullability**
     * Click **Update**, **Ok**
 * In Visual Studio, select **MyGet** as package source in the GUI or Package Manager Console.

+## Running on your build server

+This assumes your project uses ResharperCodeContractNullability (via NuGet), but Resharper is not installed on your build server.
+To make the analyzer run there, make sure to install External Annotations on the server as a pre-build step:

+* ```nuget install JetBrains.ExternalAnnotations -Version 10.0.15```
+* ```xcopy JetBrains.ExternalAnnotations.10.0.15\*.xml "%LOCALAPPDATA%\JetBrains\Installations\ReSharperPlatformVs14\ExternalAnnotations" /s /i /r /y /q```